5 Types of Open Ended Questions for Business Meeting

 Let the client think about the business in the long term and ask about their plans and how your service or product will fit into them.
 This will make them more aware of the benefits you bring to them with your solution.

-Place Are you expecting an improvement thanks to our service?
-Ask:
+Instead of “Do you expect an improvement thanks to our service?”, Ask:

 • What improvements do you expect from using our service?